More about Elasticsearch

 - Elasticsearch: Concepts, Deployment Options and Best Practices

-- How to Deploy Elasticsearch with Cloud Volumes ONTAP
+- How to Deploy Elasticsearch with Cloud Volumes ONTAP on AWS

 - Elasticsearch vs MongoDB: 6 Key Differences